2021 $20.8B Guidance

-Today, there are 2 $100B+ SaaS Companies, Salesforce and Shopify.
-Just two.
+Today, there are 5 $100B+ SaaS Companies, Salesforce, Shopify, Square, ServiceNow and Zoom.
+Five — so far.
 We could add older companies like Adobe, Microsoft, etc. but they aren’t pure SaaS plays.
-Salesforce and Shopify are the “only” $100b+ pure-play SaaS companies.

 But they won’t be the last.
 There are 25 more at $10B+ or close to it:

 That’s enough that as crazy as it sounds, not only can you plan on becoming a Unicorn after say $10m ARR.
 You can now actually dream of building a $100b+ SaaS company.
-After all, while there is just 1 today, there are another 15+ working on it.
+After all, while there are “just” 5 today, there are another 25+ working on it.

 So let’s dig into some really interesting metrics and facts that Salesforce and other $10b+ companies have … that you can emulate and plan on:

-- 73% of Salesforce’s customers come from the installed base.
+- 73% of Salesforce’s new bookings come from the installed base.
 Let that sink in.
 This is why in the end, Net Revenue Retention is the #1 most important metric in SaaS.
 This also means that Salesforce could basically still hit 73% of its plan for 2020 without even adding a single new customer.
 Customer Success > Sales, ultimately:

 - Salesforce’s upsell is split about 50/50 between new seats and new products.
 In the early days, you’ll probably only have new seats to sell.
 But eventually, you’ll probably need a second or third product to sell.
 We talked about this re: Veeva, Twilio and more here: